 - Safe to use without damaging the engine computer

 - Only designed for use with GM OBD1 vehicles

 For professionals and advanced DIYers, the INNOVA CarScan Pro 5610 has the advanced data reading you need.
 Its most impressive function is bi-directional control of actuators, fuel pumps, and other mechanical components.

 That bi-directional control means you can also use the INNOVA 5610 for maintenance functions.
 It can perform ABS bleeding, brake caliper service, force DPF regeneration, or reset the steering angle.
 Combined with functions like battery initialization and TPMS reading, that covers the majority of vehicle systems.

 The INNOVA 5610 also has full 4-system diagnostic power.
 You can use it to see the live data stream from the 4 major vehicle systems.
 It’s also a great way to log and monitor engine performance since this data can be recorded and played back as needed.

-With 4-system diagnosis, comprehensive module reading, and useful maintenance functions, the INNOVA CarScan Pro 5610 OBD2 Scanner is the best INNOVA OBDII scanner for advanced mechanics and professionals.
+With 4-system diagnosis, comprehensive module reading, and useful maintenance functions, the INNOVA CarScan Pro 5610 OBD2 scanner is best for advanced mechanics and professionals.

 - Read live data from the engine, transmission, ABS, and SRS